This Mandarin Orange Fluff Jello Salad Recipe is a classic recipe redone with fresh ingredients.

 - Thoroughly mix in orange gelatin (still in powder form, don't actually make the gelatin).
 You don't want to still see powder streaks or the salad will be gritty.

-- Fold in pineapple (make sure it’s very well drained or it will water down the salad) and mandarin orange segments.
+- Fold in the pineapple (make sure it's very well drained or it will water down the salad) and mandarin orange segments.
+You may want to set aside a few orange segments for garnish.